bomonike/bomonike.github.io/palantir.md

 Palantir has three tools for building Apps & Dashboards:

-* <strong>Slate</strong> is able to interact directly with <strong>datasets</strong>.
-Slate enables significant visual customization based on web development paradigms and has a wide range of available features, but also requires more technical knowledge to build and maintain applications than Workshop.
+* <strong>Quiver</strong> provides a visual point-and-click interface to define <strong>analytical workflows</strong> (time series analysis) in the Ontology layer leveraging a powerful charting library.
+Quiver supports simple linear drill-down analyses to highly-branched and complex analyses with aggregations and statistical functions.
+Quiver analyses can be templatized into read-only dashboards for broader consumption.

-* <strong>Workshop</strong> provides point-and-click code-less application-building natively on the Ontology layer.
+* <strong>Workshop</strong> provides a visual point-and-click code-less <strong>application-building</strong> natively on the Ontology layer.
 Applications built in Workshop are more dynamic and interactive than typical dashboards created in other point-and-click tools.
 High-quality Layouts and an easy-to-use but sophisticated Events system enable Workshop apps to be as user-friendly and high-quality as custom React applications.

-* <strong>Quiver</strong> enables advanced analytical workflows in the Ontology layer through a visual point-and-click interface and a powerful charting library.
-Quiver supports simple linear drill-down analyses to highly-branched and complex analyses with aggregations and statistical functions.
-Quiver also supports native time series analysis.
-Quiver analyses can be templatized into read-only dashboards for broader consumption.

-* Foundry is Palantir's data operations platform.
+* <strong>Slate</strong> interacts directly with <strong>datasets</strong>, which enables significant visual customization, but also requires more technical knowledge to build and maintain applications than Workshop.

-* <strong>Carbon</strong> Carbon enables workflow builders to perform the "last mile" of customization to create a highly tailored and usable experience for <strong>operational end users</strong> to create highly curated workspaces that combine multiple resources or applications - analytical results such as dashboards, applications built in Workshop or Slate, and out-of-the-box capabilities such as Object Views and Object Explorer.
+* <strong>Carbon</strong> enables workflow builders to perform the "last mile" of customization to create a highly tailored and usable experience for <strong>operational end users</strong> to create highly curated workspaces that combine multiple resources or applications - analytical results such as dashboards, applications built in Workshop or Slate, and out-of-the-box capabilities such as Object Views and Object Explorer.

 * <a target="_blank" href="https://www.palantir.com/docs/foundry/map/overview/">Map</a> (a GIS app like ArcGIS and Google Maps) analyzes objects and other data in a <a target="_blank" href="https://www.palantir.com/docs/foundry/geospatial/overview/">geospatial</a> context.
 The Map application renders maps using the <a target="_blank" href="https://en.wikipedia.org/wiki/Web_Mercator_projection">Web Mercator Projection</a> (EPSG:3857), and expects latitude/longitude coordinates in WGS 84 degrees (EPSG:4326).
 See Geospatial data in Foundry for more information on transforming geospatial data in Foundry.

-* AIP is a suite of modules in Foundry with preferred LLM (LLAMA, GPT, Claude, etc.).
+* AIP (AI Powered) is a suite of modules in Foundry with preferred LLM (LLAMA, GPT, Claude, etc.).
 AIP connects generative AI to operations.

    * AIP Logic: a no-code development environment for building, testing, and releasing functions powered by LLMs.
 Using Logic’s intuitive interface, application builders can engineer prompts, test, evaluate and monitor, set up automation, and more, while leveraging the Ontology.
    * AIP Logic Evaluations: a testing framework designed to enhance and track AIP Logic function quality over time by improving prompt engineering, deciding between using various models
    * AIP Assist: an LLM-powered support tool designed to help users navigate, understand
    * In-platform LLM powered assistance : Native LLM-backed features designed to help end users perform regular workflows in Foundry.
 These are highly-specific features that leverage knowledge of the Foundry platform to accelerate a user's day-to-day operations.

-* <strong>Apollo</strong> is Palantir's <strong>mission control</strong> for autonomous software deployment (software delivery layer). https://www.palantir.com/platforms/apollo/
+* <a target="_blank" href="https://www.palantir.com/platforms/apollo/">Apollo</strong> is Palantir's <strong>mission control</strong> for autonomous software deployment (software delivery layer).
 Build an end-to-end Foundry workflow from raw data to operational application as an introduction to core platform concepts.

-[60-90mins]
+* QUESTION: Backup & retore?

 ## What is